finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Stylesheet (CSS, SASS and CSS Modules)

-In order to use **CSS** in our project, the step is the same with how we configure **JavaScripts**.
+In order to use **CSS** in our project, the step is the same as how we configure **JavaScripts**.
 First, we need a loader, then use the loader in our webpack configuration.
-There are 2 packages needed so we can use css in our project, `style-loader` and `css-loader`.
+There are 2 packages needed so we can use CSS in our project, `style-loader` and `css-loader`.

 Let's add it: